Study for less than 6 months

 The Short-term study visa will only be applicable to students coming to study English language courses lasting between 6 and 11 months.

-Students on a visitor visa may also undertake research visits or educational exchanges or visits lasting up to 6 months.
+Students on a Standard Visitor visa may also undertake research visits or educational exchanges or visits lasting up to 6 months.